14 Best Alternatives to Power Automate in 2026

 4. n8n

 n8n is a source-available (not equal to open-source) business automation platform that offers both cloud and self-hosted deployment.
-It’s developer-friendly and supports deep customization. n8n does not have a free cloud version, but it has the community self-hosted edition, which is free.
+It’s developer-friendly and supports deep customization.

 • Self-hosting capability, advanced API integrations

-• Requires more technical expertise to set up and maintain compared to tools like Activepieces or Zapier.
+• Requires more technical expertise to set up and maintain compared to tools like Activepieces or Zapier

-• The free version, which is self-hosted requires technical skills and infrastructure overhead
+• The free version, which is self-hosted, requires technical skills and infrastructure overhead

 Best for: Technical teams and developers